Tuskiurhil/Barcode-Generator/README.md

 * Adding more Image Formats
 * Adding additional Code Formats (Aztec, etc.)
+* Ability to choose colour of Layout (Creation of settings file)
 * Ability to choose where the barcodes will be saved (including potential subfolders)
 * Ability to colour Code (Foreground and Background)
 * Creating an executable/AppImage for easier use